 - control of burner level, drum- and fan speed

-- ET is not available on machines with the small touch screen and an option for the other machines
+- ET is not available on Series II machines with the small touch screen and an option for the other machines

 - pressure sensor, drum- and fan speed control are options for the machines with 7” touchpad

-- the 7” setup defines 3 configurations that can be switched via the command key plus a number key.
+- the Series II 7” setup as well as the P Series setup define 3 configurations that can be switched via the command key plus a number key.

 - CMD-1: defines only a slider for burner control